 The wall paintings are done in seven distinct phases: preparing the walls for painting, making the paint, placing the guidelines on the walls, sketching out the designs with charcoal, painting in the main outlines, filling in the outlines with paint and finally, painting in the faces of the deities.

-Master Shashi Dhoj is personally responsible for sketching the designs and finalizing the paintings.
-RWI volunteers and Shashi Dhoj’s assistant, his brother Chakra, have provided help with the other steps in the process.
+Master Shashi Dhoj sketches the designs and finalizes the paintings.
+At Chhairo Gompa, Shashi Dhoj ‘s assistant, his brother Chakra, along with RWI volunteers have provided help with the other steps in the process.